Randomboixd/hamburgerexe/readme.md

 # Compiling

-On windows, make a virtual env and activate it,
+On windows, make a virtual env and activate it.
-## Important: Dependencies
-- `pip install requests`
-- `pip install pygame`
-- `pip install pyinstaller`
-- `pip install pillow`

-in powershell you can run `compile.ps1` and make an executable...
-That should be it!
+Then run compile.ps1

-On linux... i didn't test the game yet. you caaan make a build however im not sure how it will end...
+On linux... i didn't test the game yet.
+However we got a build script for it.

+Just make sure you're in a virtualenv and run compile.sh

 # Credits